 Civil Antitrust Investigations

 - Gypsum Drywall Criminal Investigation: Represented a large U.S. drywall manufacturer in connection with a federal grand jury antitrust investigation that was conducted by the DOJ Antitrust Division.
 The investigation focused on price increases in the drywall industry during 2012 and 2013.
 The Grand Jury considering the evidence was in the Western District of North Carolina.
 We were informed in 2018 that the investigation as to our client has been closed.

 - Water Treatment Chemicals Criminal Investigation: Represented a U.S. chemical company in connection with a federal grand jury antitrust investigation being conducted by the DOJ Antitrust Division.
-The investigation focused on competitors that sell water treatment chemicals to municipalities and industrial users such as paper mills, and whether those competitors had engaged in price fixing, bid rigging, and/or customer allocation agreements.
+The investigation focused on competitors who sell water treatment chemicals to municipalities and industrial users, such as paper mills, and whether those competitors had engaged in price fixing, bid rigging and/or customer allocation agreements.
 The Grand Jury considering the evidence was in the District of New Jersey.
 We were informed in 2019 that the investigation as to our client has been closed.

 - ARMA Information Exchange Investigation.
 Represented a manufacturer of asphalt roofing shingles in a civil investigation by the FTC involving an exchange of product shipping information among members of the Asphalt Roofing Manufacturers Association (ARMA).
 Our client was served with a CID in the investigation, and following negotiations with the FTC the investigation was closed in 2019.